The Doctor’s Advocate | Third Quarter 2015

 Young Physicians Patient Safety Awards Announced

-Six medical students and residents have received the prestigious 2014 Young Physicians Patient Safety Award for their essays detailing personal insights into the significance of patient safety work.
-Winners were recognized at the Association of American Medical College’s Integrating Quality meeting and received $5,000 each from The Doctors Company Foundation, which co-sponsors the annual contest with the Lucian Leape Institute.
-The 2014 winners are:
+Six medical students have received the prestigious 2015 Young Physicians Patient Safety Award for their essays detailing personal insights into the significance of patient safety work.
+Winners were recognized at the Association of American Medical Colleges’ Integrating Quality Meeting.
+Each winner received $5,000 from The Doctors Company Foundation, which co-sponsors the annual contest with the Lucian Leape Institute.
+The 2015 winners are:

 The Doctor’s Advocate is published by The Doctors Company to advise and inform its members about loss prevention and insurance issues.